i-radwan/CrossyRoad/README.md

 * OpenGL framework

 ## Auto-run!!
-To enable auto run (The penguin plays on its own):
-Set the 2nd parameter of `AutoRun` class constructor to `true` in main.cpp:57

 #### Note
-The functionalitiy of auto run isn't working in a stable manner (Latest modification made it even worse), but if you like give it a try
+There are some files/code blocks related to auto run functionalitiy but the auto-run isn't completed and not working properly!